deilers/UsefulCollections/README.md

-# EntityMockFactory
+# Useful Collections (for C#/.NET)
-Static utility methods for generating mocked Entity Framework objects and data structures centered around the Moq library.
+Library of static functions for mapping data from generic collections to specific data structure types.